SAP-samples/cloud-sfsf-benefits-ext/README.md

 **Create Local Users**

 To enable local users to access the application, you need to define user IDs in the local user store.
 The user IDs should match existing users in the corresponding SFSF Test System.
-We have already defined a set of users and roles and pre-delivered them with the applciation in **/resources/neousers.json** file.
+We have already defined a set of users and roles and pre-delivered them with the application in **/resources/neousers.json** file.

 Copy the *neousers.json* file into the Local Server */config_master/com.sap.security.um.provider.neo.local* folder and restart the Server in order to load them.